severalnines/docs/user-guide/mysql/manage.rst

 * **LB Name**
 	- Name for the backend.
 No whitespace or tab allowed.

-* **HAproxy Config**
+* **HAProxy Config**
-	- Location of HAproxy configuration file on the target node.
+	- Location of HAProxy configuration file on the target node.

 * **Stats Socket**
-	- Specify the path to bind a UNIX socket for HAproxy statistics.
+	- Specify the path to bind a UNIX socket for HAProxy statistics.
 See `stats socket <http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#stats%20socket>`_.

 Keepalived
 ..........

-:term:`Keepalived` requires two HAProxy nodes in order to provide virtual IP address failover.
-By default, this IP will be assigned to HAProxy1 instance.
-If the node goes down, the IP will be automatically failover to HAProxy2.
+:term:`Keepalived` requires two HAProxy nodes or two or more ProxySQL instances in order to provide virtual IP address failover.
+By default, this IP address will be assigned to instance 'Keepalived 1'.
+If the node goes down, the IP address will be automatically failover to 'Keepalived 2' accordingly.

-Create a new Keepalived instance
-'''''''''''''''''''''''''''''''''
+Deploy Keepalived
+'''''''''''''''''

+* **Select type of loadbalancer**
+	- Only two types of loadbalancers are supported to integrate with Keepalived, HAProxy and ProxySQL.
+For ProxySQL, you can deploy more than 2 Keepalived instances.

-* **Haproxy1**
+* **Keepalived 1**
-	- Select the primary HAProxy node (installed or imported using `HAProxy`_).
+	- Select the primary Keepalived node (installed or imported using `HAProxy`_ or `ProxySQL`_).

-* **Haproxy2**
+* **Keepalived 2**
-	- Select the secondary HAProxy node (installed or imported using `HAProxy`_).
+	- Select the secondary Keepalived node (installed or imported using `HAProxy`_ or `ProxySQL`_).

 * **Virtual IP**
 	- Assigns a virtual IP address.
 The IP address should not exist in any node in the cluster to avoid conflict.

 * **Network Interface**
 	- Specify a network interface to bind the virtual IP address.
+This interface must able to communicate with other Keepalived instances and support IP protocol 112 (VRRP) and unicasting.

 * **Install Keepalived**
 	- Starts installation of Keepalived.

-Add an existing Keepalived instance
-'''''''''''''''''''''''''''''''''''
+Import Keepalived
+'''''''''''''''''

+* **Keepalived 1**
+	- Specify the IP address or hostname of the primary Keepalived node.

-* **Haproxy1**
+* **Add Keepalived Instance**
-	- Select the primary HAProxy node (installed or imported using `HAProxy`_).
+	- Shows additional input field for secondary Keepalived node.

-* **Haproxy2**
+* **Remove Keepalived Instance**
-	- Select the secondary HAProxy node (installed or imported using `HAProxy`_).
+	- Hides additional input field for secondary Keepalived node.

 * **Virtual IP**
 	- Assigns a virtual IP address.
 The IP address should not exist in any node in the cluster to avoid conflict.

-* **Network Interface**
-	- Specify a network interface to bind the virtual IP address.

-* **Install Keepalived**
+* **Deploy Keepalived**
-	- Starts installation of Keepalived.
+	- Starts the import of Keepalived job.

 Garbd
 .....

-Exclusie for Galera Cluster.
-Galera arbitrator daemon (:term:`garbd`) can be installed to avoid network partitioning/split-brain scenarios.
+Exclusive for Galera Cluster.
+Galera arbitrator daemon (:term:`garbd`) can be installed to avoid network partitioning or split-brain scenarios.

-Create a new Garbd instance
-'''''''''''''''''''''''''''
+Deploy Garbd
+''''''''''''

 * **Garbd Address**
 	- Manually specify the new garbd hostname or IP address or select a host from the list.
 That host cannot be an existing Galera node.

 * **CmdLine**
-	- Garbd command line used to start garbd process on the target node.
+	- Garbd command line to start garbd process on the target node.

-* **Install Garbd**
+* **Deploy Garbd**
-	- Starts the installation of garbd.
+	- Starts the garbd deployment.

-Add an existing Garbd instance
-''''''''''''''''''''''''''''''
+Import Garbd
+'''''''''''''

 * **Garbd Address**
 	- Manually specify the new garbd hostname or IP address or select a host from the list.
 That host cannot be an existing Galera node.